nathanh635/README-Generator/README.md

   ## Description

   The project is designed to generate a professional quality README.md file, based on user inputs.
 A series of prompts will get info from the user and will be relayed into a readme template.
+The README.md file will be generated under the utils folder.

 ## Table of Contents